finos/OSLC-handbook/CONTRIBUTING.md

 Please only add open source licenses, that is, licenses that meet the [https://opensource.org/osd](Open Source Definition) as defined by the Open Source Initiative (OSI); or the [https://www.gnu.org/philosophy/free-sw.en.html](4 freedoms) as defined by the Free Software Foundation (FSF).

-## Create a script for a new output type
+## Improve and expand the output formats
-We also wrote a little Python code to process the compliance data into readily consumable document formats, including asciidoc, DocBook, docx, odt, and pdf.
-If there is an additional format you'd like to see, please feel free to add this.
+The `unyaml.py` script compiles the handbook into a single asciidoc file that can be readily converted into html, docbook, and pdf formats (and from docbook to docx, odt, and more).
+All of the output formats could use a little polishing up.
+And if there is an additional format you'd like to see, please help us by adding directions or a makefile to generate it.

 # YAML key definitions
 Each license is contained in its own YAML file, even if the compliance profile is exactly the same as another license.